kmill/lean4-raytracer/README.md

 The raytracer uses `Task`s to render in parallel.
 Part of a raytracer is using supersampling to better estimate the amount of light entering each pixel, so it is trivial to parallelize: the entire image is rendered multiple times, and the results are averaged together.
-The following execution times are with respect to an older version of the code, and the new one is somewhat faster, for example the first test image now takes about 8.5 minutes with the same setup.

 ![final test image](https://github.com/kmill/lean4-raytracer/blob/master/output/test13.png?raw=true)

-(10 minutes with 8 threads on an Intel Xeon E5-2665.
+(8 minutes 10 seconds with 10 threads on an Apple M2 Max.
 500x333 pixels, 80 total samples per pixel, max depth 30.)

 ![final test image, higher resolution](https://github.com/kmill/lean4-raytracer/blob/master/output/test13.bigger.png?raw=true)